melange-re/melange-re.github.io/docs/learn.md

 to JavaScript’s template literals, in the sense that they are multi-line, and there is no need to escape characters inside the string.

-Using one `%` (`[%bs.raw <string>]`) is useful to define expressions (function bodies, or other values) where the implementation is directly JavaScript.
+Using one percentage sign (`[%bs.raw <string>]`) is useful to define expressions (function bodies, or other values) where the implementation is directly JavaScript.
 This is useful as we can attach the type signature already in the same line, to make our code safer.
 For example:

 ```ocaml
 [%%bs.raw "var a = 1"]